FedAdamW: A Communication-Efficient Optimizer with Convergence and Generalization Guarantees for Federated Large Models: Introduction

 \textbf{Our contributions} are summarized as follows:

 \begin{itemize}[leftmargin=*] \item \textbf{Empirical importance of AdamW and challenges in FL.} We empirically demonstrate the effectiveness of the AdamW optimizer in federated settings, particularly for training Transformer models.
-Our analysis reveals three key challenges when applying AdamW in FL: (1) high variance in second-moment estimation, (2) local overfitting leading to client drift, and (3) inefficient convergence due to repeated initialization of optimizer states.
+Our analysis reveals three key challenges when applying AdamW in FL.

 \item \textbf{We propose \texttt{FedAdamW}, a principled FL algorithm tailored for adaptive optimizers.} To address the above challenges, \texttt{FedAdamW} integrates global update estimate into local updates to mitigate overfitting and improve consistency.
-Inspired by the Hessian structure, we design a communication-efficient aggregation strategy that communicates the \texttt{mean} of second-moment estimates across clients.
+Inspired by the Hessian structure, we design a communication-efficient aggregation strategy that communicates the \texttt{mean} of second-moment across clients.

 \item \textbf{Theoretical guarantees with improved convergence and generalization.} \texttt{FedAdamW} achieves a linear speedup convergence rate of $\mathcal{O}(\sqrt{(L \Delta \sigma_l^2)/(S K R \epsilon^2)}+(L \Delta)/R)$.
 To the best of our knowledge, this is the first federated adaptive optimization algorithm without requiring \textbf{gradient heterogeneity assumption}.
 Furthermore, we utilize the \textbf{PAC-Bayesian theory} to provide insights into the generalization benefits of decoupled weight decay and global-local alignment. \end{itemize}